-CERC has historically entered into heating-degree day swaps for certain NGD jurisdictions to mitigate the effect of fluctuations from normal weather on its results of operations and cash flows for the winter heating season, which contained a bilateral dollar cap of \$16 million in both 2013-2014 and 2014-2015.
+CERC has historically entered into heating-degree day swaps for certain NGD jurisdictions to mitigate the effect of fluctuations from normal weather on its results of operations and cash flows for the winter heating season, which contained a bilateral dollar cap of \$16 million in 2014-2015.
 However, NGD did not enter into heating-degree day swaps for the 2015-2016 winter season as a result of NGD's Minnesota division implementing a full decoupling pilot in July 2015.
 The swaps are based on 10-year normal weather.
-During the years ended December 31, 2015, 2014 and 2013, CERC recognized losses of \$4 million, \$10 million and \$16 million, respectively, related to these swaps.
+During the years ended December 31, 2016, 2015 and 2014, CERC recognized losses of \$-0-, \$4 million and \$10 million, respectively, related to these swaps.
 Weather hedge gains and losses are included in revenues in the Statements of Consolidated Income.